Stop improvising. Start stabilizing.

 Run your AM or PM ritual.
 Eat something decent.
 Do not disappear.

-But it does tell the truth about where the system was too weak, too vague, or too lonely.
+→ A slip tells the truth about where the system was too weak.

 Your 30-Day Roadmap